nlnlznlx/data-engineering-zoomcamp-2025/notes/2_data_ingestion.md

 ### Pre-requisites

 1. This tutorial assumes that the [service account credentials JSON file](1_intro.md#gcp-initial-setup) is named `google_credentials.json` and stored in `$HOME/.google/credentials/`.
 Copy and rename your credentials file to the required path.
 2. `docker-compose` should be at least version v2.x+ and Docker Engine should have at least 5GB of RAM available, ideally 8GB.
-On Docker Desktop this can be changed in _Preferences_ > _Resources_.
+On Docker Desktop this can be changed in _Preferences_ > _Resources_ > _ADVANCED_ > _Memory_.

 ### Setup (full version)

 Please follow these instructions for deploying the "full" Airflow with Docker.
 Instructions for a "lite" version are provided in the next section but you must follow these steps first.

-1. Create a new `airflow` subdirectory in your work directory.
+1. Create a new `airflow` subdirectory in your work directory (the one we're currently in).
 1. Download the official Docker-compose YAML file for the latest Airflow version.
     ```bash
     curl -LfO 'https://airflow.apache.org/docs/apache-airflow/2.2.3/docker-compose.yaml'